abroroo/til/PWA/README.md

 **2.** Create a configuration file at ```/public/manifest.json```

 The keyword ```manifest``` for naming is required.
-The ```manifest.json``` file is a key component of a Progressive Web Application (PWA).
+The ```manifest.json``` file is a key component of PWA.
 It provides metadata and configuration information about the application, allowing browsers and devices to understand and present the PWA appropriately.

 You can use this [page](https://www.simicart.com/manifest-generator.html/) to create a custom ```manifest.json``` file with auto-customized icons to various sizes.
 You will need to upload your icon file.